openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   tools and uploaded files that supplement the course.
 Each page appears in your course's navigation bar.

-  For more information, see :ref:`Adding Pages to a Course`.
+  For more information, see `Adding Pages to a Course`_.

 .. _Preview Mode: